shivanand217/System-Design---Clean-Code/README.md

   * Modules should depend on abstractions.
   * Abstractions should not depend on details, but details should depends on abstraction.

 This Persistence class below is tightly coupled with the logger class.
-So that if anything changes in the Logger class then the persistence class will also needs to be changed.
+So that if anything changed in the Logger class then the persistence class will also needs to be changed.

 ```swift
 class Persistence {